Mon, Sept. 4, 9:15-10:15

 "FPGAs in space: current experiences, future challenges and opportunities", David Merodio Codinachs, ESA

-FPGAs are key components in space equipment due to their versatility to implement digital functions.
+FPGAs are key components in space equipment due to their versatility and performance to implement digital functions.
 They are embarked in satellites and used in many applications; such as observing the earth, provide telecommunications and navigation services as well as to contribute to science and explore the wider Universe.
-The FPGAs that are used in space have to face very different conditions compared to terrestrial applications, especially due to the radiation environment: that reduces the selection of FPGAs that can survive and provide the functionality during the lifetime of the mission, often limiting the performance and integration that could be achieved with the “terrestrial” state-of-the-art FPGAs.
+The FPGAs face very different conditions in space compared to the terrestrial applications, especially due to the radiation environment, which limits the selection of the FPGAs that can be used.

-This talk will provide an overview of the current use of FPGAs in ESA missions and will provide a short introduction to the radiation effects in the FPGAs, how they are analysed, the categories of radiation mitigation techniques used, as well as how this information is used in the FPGA selection for specific missions.
+This talk will provide an overview of the current use of FPGAs in ESA missions and a short introduction to the radiation effects in the FPGAs, how they are analysed, tested and mitigated.

 The emerging private space industry or “new space”, as well as, the nanosatellites have different requirements than the class 1 programmes.
 The points presented are becoming even more relevant and are including new challenges.

-David Merodio Codinachs is since 2005 an ASIC/FPGA engineer at the European Space Agency (ESA) in the Technology, Engineering and Quality Directorate.
+David Merodio Codinachs is since 2005 an ASIC/FPGA engineer at the European Space Agency (ESA).
 He has been providing support on the use of FPGAs and digital ASICs to several ESA projects and missions, especially for Earth Observation, Telecom and Science.
-In parallel, he is the ESA Technical Officer of the new radiation hardened (rad-hard) European FPGAs as well as of several ESA R&D contracts mainly focused design mitigation techniques against radiation effects for non rad-hard FPGAs.
-His interests are in the area of digital microelectronics and design methodologies; with special focus on radiation tolerant systems and reconfigurable computing.
-David served as the chair, co-chair, and program-chair of the NASA/ESA Conference on Adaptive Hardware (AHS); as technical chair of the 2017 Military and Aerospace Programmable Logic Devices (MAPLD) and as co-organizer of the SpacE FPGA Users Workshop (SEFUW).
 Prior to joining ESA 12 years ago, he has been working as ASIC design consultant for Alcatel Bell (now Nokia) and Philips (now NXP) for microelectronics designs in telecommunications and medical/audio products.
 David holds an MSc in electronic engineering from Politecnico di Torino and an MSc in telecommunications engineering from Universitat Politècnica de Catalunya.